-This virtual Halloween game is a fun virtual take on a Halloween scavenger hunt alternative when you can’t be together in person!
-It’s great for 2020 or any upcoming years to play with friends and family across the country.
+This Halloween game is a fun take on a Halloween scavenger hunt when you can’t be together in person!
+Or if you just want to do a text scavenger hunt with a group of friends across the country!

 I love a good scavenger hunt – always have, always will.
 I mean just for Halloween I’ve already shared a clue based Halloween scavenger hunt and a Halloween decorations hunt where you have to find particular decorations.